HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/bulk_update_report.md

     This is the snackbar if all items failed to update.
     ![](../../../../assets/HCL_Content_Reporting_Snackbar_Error.png)

 2. On the snackbar, there is an option to view the items that have been processed only when the bulk update process is completed.
-Click **View Item(s)** to check the details of each item that has been processed; a dialog box for the reports should appear.
+Click **View item(s)** to check the details of each item that has been processed; a dialog box for the reports should appear.

     ![](../../../../assets/HCL_Content_Reporting_Snackbar_View_Item.png)

-3. On the dialog box, on the header, we can see the total number of items was successfully updated and the number of failed items.
+3. On the dialog box, in the header, we can see the total number of items that was successfully updated and the number of failed items.
 On the alert part, we can see the number of failed items.
 We have five columns on the table inside the body of the dialog box, and they are as follows:

     - **Title**: This column shows the title of the item we processed.
     - **Item type**: This column shows the type of item we processed.